rlp1938/newprogram/newprogram.md

 The resulting binary will be _something_ and the manpage _something.1_.
 All required _autotools_ files will be generated and any optional software dependencies will be entered into the _Makefile.am_.
-Such dependenies, if found within the user designated source file sub-dir will be hard linked into the project dir, or if found within the user designated boilerplate dir will be copied there for subsequent editing.
+Such dependencies, if found within the user designated source file sub-dir will be hard linked into the project dir, or if found within the user designated boilerplate dir will be copied there for subsequent editing.